thomassuedbroecker/get-started-with-keycloak-microprofile-openliberty/workshop/setup-02/README.md

 ---

-### Step 2: Modification of the Liberty `server.xml`
+### Step 2: **Verify** the modification of the Liberty `server.xml`

 We define the configuration for the JWT.
 We need to ensure that we find the values for the issuer, audiences, userNameAttribute our JWT.
 Below is an extract to the JWT content and a the table with the mapping:

 |  JWT | OpenLiberty server.xml  |
 | - | - |